 Our testing is a comparison of the relative merits of each TV against the others in the test.
 We use reference TVs to check our scoring is consistent and ensure each batch is compared to a known quality level.

 Our technical staff have 30 years of testing televisions between them.
 They’ve seen the progression from bulky cathode ray tube TVs, to plasma sets, on to LCD and now OLEDs.
-In that time, they’ve sat on standards committees to ensure the TV you buy is safe and have had an influence in getting MEPS (mandatory energy performance standards) implemented, so TVs now use significantly less energy.
+In that time, they’ve sat on standards committees to ensure the TV you buy is safe and have had an influence in implementing mandatory energy performance standards.

-New TV connections are always replacing old ones.
-For example, with USB inputs, we now report the number of USB2 and USB3 inputs a TV has.
-These transfer information much faster than the older USB inputs and are becoming more important as higher resolution content requires larger data transfer sizes and speeds.
-Similarly, we report less on analogue connections as these are becoming obsolete.
+New TV ports are always replacing old ones as higher resolution content requires more data transfer at faster speeds.
+We report less on analogue connections as these are becoming obsolete.

-Each TV is given time to warm up, then our tester sets the TV to get its colour as close as possible to the industry colour-balance standard (D65).
-We do this because we know TV and movie producers generally use this standard when creating their content.
-However, many TVs are set to a much cooler temperature in the factory because bluer pictures tend to look brighter, sharper and more contrasted, which looks better in a show room.
+For picture tests, our tester sets each TV’s colour as close as possible to the industry colour-balance standard that content creators use.
+Many TVs are set to a much cooler temperature in the factory because bluer pictures tend to look brighter and sharper, which looks better in a show room.

 Find the right one for you.